Tracklaying race of 1869: Ten Miles of Track, Laid in One Day

 A delegation from the Union Pacific had been invited to witness the record attempts.
-When the first attempt failed on April 27, the UP delegates privately expressed skepticism that their record could be broken; by the end of the Ten-Mile Day, one delegate admitted "the organization of the Central Pacific is far superior to [ours]."
+When the first attempt failed on April 27, the UP delegates privately expressed skepticism that their record could be broken; by the end of the Ten-Mile Day, one delegate admitted "the organization of the Central Pacific is far superior to [ours]".

-The names of the eight Irish rail-layers, who were responsible for hauling the rails off the loaded cars, and the two men who gauged the track were recorded in foreman George Coley's log book.
+Foreman George Coley's log book notes the names of the eight Irish rail-layers who hauled the rails off the loaded cars and the two men who gauged the track.
 The contribution of numerous Chinese workers was undeniable, although the roles they played were not well-described.
 The relationship between the Chinese and Irish crews of the CP was described as amicable.

 Legacy

 Some of the UP crews who were denied a chance to break the CP record later worked on the Kansas Pacific, who set a new record with 10 mi laid in a single day at Comanche Crossing near Strasburg, Colorado on August 15, 1870, completing the first continuous transcontinental railroad.
-Despite the new record that was set in 1870, the Southern Pacific (successor to the CP) continued to claim the record into the early 20th century.
+Still, the Southern Pacific (successor to the CP) continued to claim the record into the early 20th century.

 The ten-mile rail segment laid in 1869 (and the Promontory Golden Spike site) was bypassed in 1903 with the completion of the Lucin Cutoff, although service continued for several years on the original route, which the Southern Pacific called its Promontory Branch.
 The abandoned rails were eventually taken up for scrap and reuse in 1942.
 At the Golden Spike National Historical Park, the West Auto Tour is a 7 mi route that takes tourists to a replica of the sign erected by the CP at the site to commemorate the April 28 record.
 The original sign is thought to be in the Utah State Capitol building in Salt Lake City; a replacement sign that may have stood at the site is on display at the visitor's center in Promontory, and a replica is displayed at the California State Railroad Museum in Sacramento.

 In art

-April 28, 1869 is a prominent day in author Frank Chin's 1991 novel Donald Duk; the eponymous protagonist dreams of the events of that day and awakens, outraged to find that history has recorded only the names of the eight Irish tracklayers who worked that day.
+April 28, 1869, is a prominent day in author Frank Chin's 1991 novel Donald Duk; the eponymous protagonist dreams of the events of that day and awakens, outraged to find that history has recorded only the names of the eight Irish tracklayers who worked that day.